Kansas Wesleyan University

 Each year, students in the sport and exercise science program plan and facilitate a health fair that is open to the public.
 In addition, students have assisted with a mock poverty simulation event, a Feed my Starving Children event, the annual Martin Luther King Jr. community celebration, and two major events that mobilize the entire campus in service to the community.
 KWU students volunteer more than 14,000 hours of service in Salina each year.

 Kansas Wesleyan is a charter member of the Kansas Collegiate Athletic Conference (KCAC) and a member of the National Association of Intercollegiate Athletics (NAIA).
-The Coyotes play in some of the finest facilities in the region, including the 1,500-seat Mabee Arena for basketball, cheer and dance, volleyball, and wrestling; and the all-new Graves Family Sports Complex for soccer, track and field, and football.
+The Coyotes play in some of the finest facilities in the region, including the 1,500-seat Mabee Arena for basketball, cheer and dance, and volleyball; and the Graves Family Sports Complex for soccer, track and field, and football.

 Kansas Wesleyan has won more than 60 KCAC Championships in the last ten years and has had 26 teams qualify for the NAIA National Championships.
 KWU is proud of its academic successes, boasting 22 CoSIDA Academic All-America selections since 2011.
-The university has also been recognized as a “Champion of Character” institution by the NAIA five of the last six years.
-The KWU softball team received the 2016 Buffalo Funds NAIA Softball Champion of Character Team Award for volunteering more than 1,900 hours in the community during the 2015-16 academic year.
+The university has also been recognized as a “Champion of Character” institution numerous times in recent years, and it has posted the third-most community service hours in the NAIA each of the last three seasons.

 Campus housing options.